anisul-Islam/javascript-documentation/README.md

   - var vs let vs const

     - 2 important things: reassign, scope - block, function, global
-    - var variable can be reassigned and function scoped.
+    - var variable can be reassigned and function scoped. var variables also become part of window object which can be overriden. try window.varName

       ```js
       var name = "alex";